Discover all the tax services we offer

 You can find a detailed list of income and expense rules for rental property on Schedule E of IRS Form 1040.
 Common deductions include:

-For the most part, foreign rental property is treated the same as domestic rental property.
+For the most part, foreign rental property is treated the same as a domestic rental property.
 This means that as an expat property owner, you will generally report your foreign property rental income and expenses just like you would with a US rental property.
 There are only a few distinctions, such as the expat tax credits available for expat property owners and the changes to depreciation rules.
-(More on both below.)

 As with domestic property, how you report your foreign rental income will be determined by the structure used to hold the ownership of the foreign property real estate.
 For example, a popular choice is a limited liability company (LLC).
 If the foreign rental property is owned directly or through a single-member limited liability company (which is considered a disregarded entity for US income tax purposes), you will report your rental income and expenses on Schedule E attached to your US tax return.